Cig Harvey explores grief and death through the quiet beauty of floral life

 I found an article with photos of your house, which is beautiful.
 It looks like a lot of the photos in Blue Violet were taken in your garden around your home.

 If they’re not made within a mile of my house they’re very close.
-There are a few pictures that I’ve made when I travel, but I try to make them look like they could have been made anywhere rather than specific to that location.
+There are a few pictures that I’ve made when I travel, but I try to make them like they could have been made anywhere rather than specific to that location.
 So there are no palm trees in my last 20 years’ worth of work.
-I truly believe that if we can live with wide open and in a state of being aware at home, in the same way we do when we travel, when all our senses are firing because things are new; if we can try to live that way, that’s an extraordinary way to live a life.
+I truly believe that if we can live with eyes wide open and in a state of being aware at home, in the same way we do when we travel, when all our senses are firing because things are new; if we can try to live that way, that’s an extraordinary way to live a life.
 And photography helps me do that.
-It makes me more aware and more present and more appreciative of the light on a picnic table.
+It makes me more aware and more and more appreciative of the light on a picnic table.

 Right now we’ve just hit spring here in Maine, but the forsythia and the magnolias are just about to pop.
 They’re not exotic flowers, but I think they’re extraordinary.
 So I do try and make everything at home.